 Acting Chief Deputy/Director of Communications

-Leticia Rhi Buckley is the Director of Communications for the Los Angeles County Arts Commission.
+Leticia Rhi Buckley most recently served as Acting Executive Director for the agency.
 Ms. Buckley spearheaded a countywide initiative to improve equity and inclusion within L.A.
-County arts and culture organizations, and is currently guiding the implementation of recommendations developed as part of the initiative.
-She joined the Arts Commission in 2012, executing a strategic and integrated approach to communications, and developing consistent internal and external policies, standards and messaging.
-Under her leadership, the Arts Commission rebranded the Ford Theatres and the Arts Education Collective, launched three websites, developed an organization-changing Content Relationship Management system, and transitioned the County's robust cultural calendar to Discover Los Angeles.
-She is a fellow of the Leadership L.A. program and serves on the L.A.
+County arts and culture organizations, and is currently guiding the implementation phase of the Initiative for the County.
+She joined the Arts Commission in 2012 as Director of Communications implementing a strategic and integrated approach to communications, developing internal and external policies, standards and narrative.
+Ms. Buckley is a fellow of the Leadership L.A. program and serves on the L.A.
 Tourism Marketing Committee.
 Ms. Buckley received her B.A. in political science from Loyola Marymount University (LMU), and is actively involved with LMU’s Latino Alumni Association.

 Director of Grants and Professional Development